MatheoDumont/MatheoDumont/README.md

 ### Hello there 👋
 I am Matheo Dumont, i studied Computer Science and more precisely 3D technologies at the University Claude Bernard in Lyon, ID3D curriculum.

-I've done my internship at the LIRMM(the laboratory of computer science, mecanic and micro-electronic of Montpellier), in the ICAR team with Noura Faraj as supervisor.
+I have done my internship at the LIRMM(the laboratory of computer science, mecanic and micro-electronic of Montpellier), in the ICAR team with Noura Faraj as supervisor.
 My subject was about 'Simulating submarine environments for underwater vehicle'.

 <!--